 - an approved locally developed language and culture course, and

 - ensure that the programs or courses offered and all instructional materials promote understanding and respect for others, honour and respect the common values and beliefs of Albertans, and reflect the diverse nature and heritage of society in Alberta (section 16 of the Education Act)

 Bilingual programming is a partial immersion program where instruction is provided in the target language for up to 50% of the instructional day.
-Language Arts instructional time is equally divided between English Language Arts and target Language Arts.
+Language arts instructional time is equally divided between English Language Arts and Literature/English Language Arts.
 Language Arts courses (Kindergarten to Grade 12), which are a component of bilingual programs, can only be offered by schools providing bilingual programming.
 As per the School Administrator's Guide to Implementing Language Programming, to successfully complete the learning outcomes, it is recommended that students in bilingual language programs have access to: 45 to 50% of the instructional time in the target language at the elementary school level; 30 to 50% of the instructional time in the target language at the junior high school level; and 20% of the instructional time in the target language at the senior high school level (most often two 5-credit courses).
 Schools that provide second language and culture courses (for example, Heritage Language Schools, non-primary distance education schools) may not offer Language Arts courses, as these schools cannot provide the additional instruction in the target language required for bilingual programs.

-For more information about language and culture courses see Bilingual Programs.
+For more information about language and culture courses see Bilingual programs.

 A heritage language school may be funded or non-funded.
 If funded, a person who holds an Alberta teaching certificate must be designated as the principal.

 Heritage language schools will use PASIprep directly or their local student information system (SIS) that is integrated with PASI to submit information regarding courses completed.